Times Square New Year's Eve celebration will be scaled back, city says - KVIA

 As previously announced, all visitors to the Times Square celebration are required to show proof of vaccination if they are older than 5.
 Any unvaccinated children younger than 5 must be accompanied by a vaccinated adult to attend, the mayor’s office said.

-On Monday, de Blasio said city officials were reviewing plans for the event in light of a Covid-19 case surge and the spread of the highly transmissible Omicron variant of the coronavirus.
+Earlier this week, de Blasio said city officials were reviewing plans for the event in light of a Covid-19 case surge and the spread of the highly transmissible Omicron variant of the coronavirus.
+On Tuesday, he said he was hopeful that the event could go on as planned.

+The changes came a couple of days later.
+The additional measures “will keep the fully vaccinated crowd safe and healthy as we ring in the New Year,” de Blasio said in Thursday’s news release.

+“This year’s holiday season may not be the one we had hoped for, but we can still have a happy holiday season,” city Health Commissioner Dr. Dave A. Chokshi said in the news release.
+“All New Yorkers should get vaccinated and boosted as soon as possible.
+Wear a quality face mask and stay home if you’re feeling sick, no matter how mild your symptoms.”

 In November, de Blasio announced the return of a “big, strong, full strength” in-person New Year’s Eve celebration in Times Square this year following its virtual event last year due to pandemic concerns.